 Avoid excessive sun exposure: Although the sun is a great source of natural vitamin D, prolonged exposure does more harm than good.
 Scientists advise that depending on your skin tone, 1-3 hours of mild sun exposure is sufficient.
 Excessive exposure to the sun’s ultraviolet rays have been shown to cause skin cancer, sunburn, cataracts and so on.
 As a rule of thumb, always apply sunscreen before you go outdoors as protection even when you think you don’t need it and re-apply every 2 hours for maximum protection.
 Foods such as cod liver are also capable of providing adequate vitamin D in cases of deficiency.

-Use shea: Vitamin E also known as the “skin protector” is present in shea butter making it ideal for treating hyperpigmentation.
-Shea butter also contains vitamin A which promotes healthy skin and gives shea butter its healing properties.
-We know it's hard to find unadulterated shea butter so Ivory Butter is our gift to you.
+Use shea butter: Shea butter is rich in vitamin E also known as the “skin protector” and vitamin A which helps skin cells regenerate, making shea butter ideal for treating hyperpigmentation.
+We know it’s hard to find unadulterated shea butter so Ivory Butter is our gift to you.
 We start with pure shea butter and mix in skin friendly oils for their appealing scent and further benefits to skin.
-Glow Oil is raw shea oil, derived from the shea nut, that gives your skin the TLC it deserves.